 In her feature film debut, actress-turned-director Emerald Fennell swings for the fences with an unapologetically bold thriller rooted in the conversations about #MeToo, consent and slut-shaming.
 Written and directed by Fennell, “Promising Young Woman” is a twisted tale of trauma and revenge with so many surprises that it may be hard to guess where the movie is going at times.
 Things shift from bad to good, hopeful to dreadful at quick speeds, adding to the chaos already within the story.

-In the film, which premiered at the Sundance Film Festival on Saturday night, we first meet Cassie (Carey Mulligan) at a time when it looks as if she might be in trouble.
+In the film, which premiered at the Sundance Film Festival in January, we first meet Cassie (Carey Mulligan) at a time when it looks as if she might be in trouble.
 As she unsteadily shifts in her seat from too much drinking, a man tries to take advantage of her until she snaps out of her false stupor to scare him out of his predatory behavior.